pixeltopic/rematch/README.md

 Requery is a basic, stripped down query language that matches against strings.

-A Requery expression is composed of alphanumeric, case sensitive "words" to be matched against another set of words.
+A Requery expression is composed of alphanumeric, case sensitive words & patterns to be matched against an arbitrary string.
+This matching occurs in linear time.

-A "word" is delimited by any type of whitespace.
-Multiple words can be matched by using operator modifiers.
+A "word" is delimited by any type of whitespace, and behaves as a Regex word boundary would.
+- Word order is disregarded unlike most Regex flavors.
+- When word matching, only alphanumeric tokens are compared with one another.
+Before matching occurs, any invalid characters present in the string will be replaced with whitespaces before being split with whitespace delimiters.

+A "pattern" is simply a string with wildcard operators present.
+- Unlike a word, it is matched against the _entire_ string rather than word tokens.
+- This can allow matching more complex patterns such as URLs or words that may have punctuation or other non-alphanumeric characters present.

-It supports the following grammar:
+Requery supports the following grammar:
 - `|` OR operator, used between words.
 (This word OR this word must be present in any order)
 - `+` AND operator, used between words.
 (This word AND this word must be present in any order)
 - `*` wildcard (0 to n).
 When evaluating, `*` gets converted into a lazy match wildcard in regex: `.*?`.